Patrick Vieira: Two "doubles" (1997–2002)

 Vieira's partnership with international teammate Emmanuel Petit the following season was instrumental in helping Arsenal complete a domestic league and cup double.
 Vieira scored his first goal of the campaign against Manchester United in a 3–2 victory on 9 November 1997.
-Vieira, however, twisted his knee during the match, and was ruled out from playing for a month.
+Vieira twisted his knee during the match, and was ruled out from playing for a month.
 He returned for the trip at Wimbledon on 22 December 1997, which was postponed due to floodlight problems.
 In a game against Coventry City on 17 January 1998, Vieira received his first red card for using "foul and abusive language" at referee Stephen Lodge.
-Vieira was again dismissed a month later, this time in a League Cup semi-final against Chelsea, a decision which Wenger described as "absolutely ridiculous."
-Towards the finishing straight of the campaign, Vieira helped Arsenal make ground on league leaders Manchester United and his card record had improved, "…with only one booking in the latter stages of the season".
+Vieira was again dismissed a month later, this time in a League Cup semi-final against Chelsea, a decision which Wenger described as "absolutely ridiculous".
+Towards the finishing straight of the campaign, Vieira helped Arsenal make ground on league leaders Manchester United and his card record had improved, "with only one booking in the latter stages of the season".
 After a successful World Cup campaign with the national team, Vieira had another productive season at Arsenal in 1998–99.
 Although Arsenal failed to retain the Premier League, Vieira's endeavour was rewarded – he was named in the PFA Team of the Year alongside Petit.

 Against West Ham United on 2 October 1999, Vieira was sent off for a second booking, after fouling striker Paolo Di Canio.
 Moments after, he spat at Neil Ruddock, who walked into him and was dragged off the pitch by officials.
 Vieira was subsequently charged, banned for six matches and fined a record £45,000 by The Football Association.
 The season ended in disappointment for both Vieira and Arsenal, as the team finished 18 points behind champions Manchester United, in second place.
-Arsenal reached the 2000 UEFA Cup Final, in which Vieira played. but the team lost the match on penalties against Galatasaray; Vieira's spot kick hit the post.
+Arsenal reached the 2000 UEFA Cup Final, in which Vieira played.
+But the team lost the match on penalties against Galatasaray; Vieira's spot kick hit the post.

 Disciplinary problems continued to beset Vieira in the 2000–01 season.
 He was sent off on the opening day against Sunderland, and for the second time in 72 hours at home to Liverpool.
 Vieira scored two goals, the following match against Charlton Athletic, in what was his final appearance before a five-match suspension.
 It was feared that Vieira was prepared to turn his back on English football, as he felt victimised – Wenger, several Arsenal players and fans supported him publicly.
-Vieira himself, after the ban, expressed his desire to remain at Arsenal, but noted he could never alter his style of play: "...because, basically, I don't want to change.
+After the ban, Vieira himself expressed his desire to remain at Arsenal but noted he could never alter his style of play "because, basically, I don't want to change.
 I really enjoy English football and the life in England.
 I am happy here."